Tomato6966/NodeLink/README.md

 - **WebAssembly-Powered Decoding**
   Most audio decoders run on WebAssembly, providing near-native performance directly in Node.js while ensuring stability and high-quality playback.

 - **FFmpeg-Free Playback**
-  > [!IMPORTANT]
-  > NodeLink no longer requires **FFmpeg** for core playback and decoding.
+  NodeLink no longer requires **FFmpeg** for core playback and decoding.
 This simplifies setup, reduces I/O overhead, and provides a more stable experience out of the box.

 ## Dependencies